16n-faderbank/16n-editor/README.md

 - `midiInputs` and `midiOutputs` describes the currently connected MIDI input/output ports.
 - `selectedMidiInput` and `selectedMidiOutput` represent the actual port that's used to talk to a 16n.
 - `webMidiEnabled` is a boolean representing if the current browser supports WebMidi.

-## Deployment

-The built site (in `/build`) is copied over to the 16n repository and deployed from there.

 ## Icons